-Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and plantation workers in developing countries.
+Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and workers in Africa, Asia, Latin America and Oceania.
 Sugar cane is a tall, bamboo-like grass that grows to a height of 6m (20ft) and is largely grown in tropical countries.
 The remaining 20 per cent of the world’s sugar supply comes from sugar beet – a root crop resembling a large parsnip, grown mainly in the temperate zones in the North.
 In general, the costs of producing sugar from sugar cane are lower than for sugar beet.

-The global sugar industry is vast and complex and smallholder farmers who need to sell their cane sugar often struggle to influence this trade.
-Traditionally, the international trade laws that govern sugar imports have made it difficult for smallholder farmers to access the more lucrative markets of Europe and North America.
+The global sugar industry is vast and complex and small-scale farmers who need to sell their cane sugar often struggle to influence this trade.
+Traditionally, the international trade laws that govern sugar imports have made it difficult forsmall-scale farmers to access the more lucrative markets of Europe and North America.
 These force them into competition with more powerful, wealthy countries that have greater financial resources to dedicate to sugar production and greater political power to subsidise and promote their sugar industries.